Read a history of the legendary Le Mans 24 Hour race event, and buy tickets for the iconic annual race held in France every June.

 2012: A new dawn for endurance racing

-In 2012, the first endurance racing series since 1992 was the World Endurance Championship was born.
+In 2012, the World Endurance Championship was born – the first endurance racing series since 1992.

 While Le Mans is the highlight endurance race of the season, it took the concept around the world.
 From four hours at Silverstone to eight hours in Bahrain, it would test the cars and drivers around some of the world’s greatest tracks.